EddieDover/Theater-of-the-Mind/SYSTEMS.md

         },
     ```
     - "match" - Checks for an additional **match** property.
 If the **value** matches the **match** property, then **text** is processed.
+    - "match-all" - Same as match, but the **value** can be an array of properties to match against.
 * value - The attribute that you're checking against
 * text - The text to be displayed if the **type** check passes.
 It will be processed in the same manner as the **value** is processed on a standard **direct** column type.